-Don't Ignore the Signs Your Appliances Are Overheating
+Don't Ignore the Signs of Overheated Appliances

-In the hottest days of summer, your home appliances keep you cool.
-Your refrigerator supplies a cool can of soda or an ice-cold water bottle when you need it most, and your washer and dryer gets your kids’ swimsuits ready to go for an afternoon at the pool.
+In the hottest days of summer, your home appliances work to keep you cool.
+Your refrigerator supplies a chilled can of soda or an ice-cold water bottle when you need it most, and your washer and dryer gets your kids’ swimsuits ready to go for an afternoon at the pool.
 Above all, your air conditioner engulfs you in cool air as you step inside your home and escape the heat outdoors.